EuroLinux/eurolinux-open-docs/docs/HowTo/ha-rs-enable-repository.md

 ## Installing HA and/or Resilient Storage

-Both High Availability, and Resilient Storage have rpm groups, so installing them is trivial.
+Both High Availability and Resilient Storage have rpm groups, so installing them is trivial.

 To install the High Availability add-on, invoke the following command: